-For the next weeks and months, I’m going to take a new direction.
+This is the start of a book idea.
 I’m exploring the idea of leadership as I teach a course at Waterloo on the topic.
 Emerging from the research and lectures appears to be a book on leadership.
 What better way to explore that idea of a book than in this journal?
-So as I can, I will post at least some of the chapters as they are developing.
+Here’s my first cut.
 I’d be thrilled to hear your comments, your ideas, your criticism, your disagreements – or whatever you may wish to contribute.
 We start with the introduction to what I’ve called “A small book about leadership”.

 Leadership.
 The need was never greater.